deepflowio/docs/translate/translated/05-features/04-continuous-profiling/02-configuration.md

 The meanings of the above configurations are as follows:

 - **disabled**: Default is False, indicating the feature is enabled.
-- **regex**: Regular expression for the process names to enable OffCPU Profiling.
+- **regex**: Regular expression for the process names to enable Off-CPU Profiling.
 - **cpu**: Default is 0, indicating that the data collected on a host is not distinguished by CPU.
 When set to 1, the data will be aggregated by CPU ID.
-- **minblock**: Use duration limit to collect OffCPU events to avoid excessive collection leading to high host load.
+- **minblock**: Use duration limits to collect Off-CPU events to avoid excessive collection leading to high host load.

-Additionally, the following two OnCPU configuration items are also effective for OffCPU:
+Additionally, the following two On-CPU configuration items are also effective for Off-CPU:

 - **java-symbol-file-refresh-default-interval**
 - **java-symbol-file-max-space-limit**